Lapataganj: Synopsis

 Based in an imaginary small town called Lapataganj (meaning a lost place), the story is inspired by the writings of Sharad Joshi, who was a Hindi satirist.
-His wide range of work has highlighted the bitter truth of Indian society with a satirical punch.
-These stories, while making viewers laugh, also make them empathize with the situations people face in their daily lives.
+His wide range of works has highlighted the bitter truth of Indian society with a satirical punch.
+These stories, while making viewers laugh, also make them empathise with the situations people face in their daily lives.

 Lapataganj is a town in some part of India which has been long forgotten by the system.
 The town struggles daily for basic facilities, yet the people residing there are the happiest of the lot.
 The show captures the spirit of the common man to lead a happy life against all odds.